dropbox/dropbox-sdk-js/README.md

 # Dropbox JavaScript SDK

-The Dropbox JavaScript SDK is lightweight and provides a promise based interface to the Dropbox v2 API that works in both nodejs and browser environments.
+The Dropbox JavaScript SDK is a lightweight, promise based interface to the Dropbox v2 API that works in both nodejs and browser environments.

 ## Table of Contents